-The Hyundai Equus is a large luxury sedan in most of the conventional ways.
-It has all the comfort, features, and performance you’d expect from a luxury sedan, but without the luxury price tag or badging.
-For some, the Equus is a great value proposition.
-Others may not be able to deal with the non-luxury badge, though.
+The Hyundai Equus is a large luxury sedan in most of the standard ways.
+It has all the comfort, features, and performance you’d expect from a luxury sedan, but without the luxury price tag or badge.
+For some, the Equus is a great value proposition, but others may not be able to deal with the non-luxury badge, though,

 True to its name, the Equus is the war horse at the top of Hyundai's lineup—a powerful, plush flagship that pushes the boundaries for the brand ever upward, into a segment of the market in which others (like VW, with its ill-fated Phaeton) have failed to pass muster.

 In features, value, and design, the $58,000 Hyundai Equus puts this brand in the big leagues, taking on the likes of the Mercedes-Benz S Class, BMW 7-Series, Jaguar XJ, and Lexus LS—or even the Infiniti M56—while undercutting most of them by about $10k.
 If the story sounds familiar, it's largely the same path that Toyota, Honda, and Nissan took with their flagship luxury cars a couple of decades ago, only Hyundai is selling the Equus as, well, a Hyundai.